towercomputers/toweros/README.md

 5. At this stage `nxproxy` and `nxagent` are connected and we have a "virtual screen" on which we run the graphical application with: `ssh <host> DISPLAY=:50 <application-name>application>`.

-6. When the application launched in the previous step is closed, `nxssh.py`
+6. When the application launched in the previous step is closed, `gui.py`

     1. closes `nxagent` and the tunnel opened in step 2 and 3.
     2. revokes the cookie from step 1 with `xauth remove`
     3. closes `nxproxy`

-NXSSH works the same way as X2GO from which it is directly inspired.
+GUI works the same way as X2GO from which it is directly inspired.

-### 3.6. pacman.py
+### 3.6.
+Install

 This module allows to use `pacman` on an offline host through an `ssh` tunnel to an online host.
 To do this it performs the following steps: